 Patient Case Presentations

 We will attempt to have you present as many cases as possible on rounds.
 Presentations should be clear and concise.
 Very rarely should any presentation take more than 4 minutes unless you have been repeatedly interrupted.
 Rehearse with your resident if you are not sure what is expected.
 You should expect to present your patients from memory with only occasional need to consult written material.

 Demonstrate to attending during twice-weekly student-only sessions your ability to elicit history and physical findings from your patients; review salient features of patients you are following.
-He/she should document one such directed observation per block on the Mini-CEX form provided here.
+He/she should document one such directed observation per block on the Mini-CEX form provided within the Yellow Record Book.
 You should also submit the midway feedback form to attending after the first two weeks of the rotation (self-reflection and forms also located in Yellow Record Book).